ix-silverstripe-modules/events/README.md

 Internetrix Events Module (WIP)
 =======================================

-A module for adding news and news article pages to a site.
-Adds a NewsHolder and NewsArticle page type.
+A module for adding a EventPage and CalendarEvent page to your SilverStripe project.
+Has the ability to create categories and has two types of loading methods.

-Provides two extensions for HomePage and Page to allow news articles to be displayed on the HomePage or in the sidebar of a page.
+Soon: ICS Support

 Maintainers
 ------------------